MIT-TESSE/tesse-core/README.md

 See [TESSE_interface](../TESSE_interface) for an example on how to use the network interface.
 In particular, there is a [python notebook](../TESSE_interface/blob/master/python-demonstration.ipynb) with various examples.

+### Running TESSE Headless

+Use the following instructions to run __TESSE__ on a headless Linux server.
+This setup procedure has been tested on Ubuntu and Red Hat systems and is derived from [here](https://medium.com/@h0lycattle/running-unity3d-in-a-virtualized-headless-ubuntu-environment-1adf95c05994) and [here](https://github.com/mit-fast/FlightGoggles/wiki/Running-Flightgoggles-in-AWS).

+1. Install Xorg:

+    - Ubuntu:
+     `sudo apt-get install xserver-xorg-core`

+    - Red Hat:
+     `sudo yum install xorg-x11-apps`

+2. Get the BusID of the GPU:

+    ` nvidia-xconfig --query-gpu-info`

+    The BusID will look something like `PCI BusID : PCI:6:0:0`.
+If you have multiple GPUs on your system, pick the one you'd like serving as Unity's display device.

+3. Configure Xorg:

+    `sudo nvidia-xconfig -a --allow-empty-initial-configuration --virtual=3200x1800 --busid BUS_ID `

+    With `BUS_ID` being the value found above.
+Ensure that the file `/etc/X11/xorg.conf` has been created or edited.

+    Reboot after this step.

+4. Finally, run the commands:

+    ```sh
+    export DISPLAY=:0
+    sudo X :0 &
+    ```

+    `export DISPLAY=:0` must be run for every new shell session. `sudo X :0 &` must be run after a reboot.

+#### Troubleshooting
+* If you're getting errors related to `ALSA lib`, install `pulseaudio`.
+    - Ubuntu:
+    `sudo apt-get install pulseaudio`
+    - Red Hat:
+    `sudo yum install pulseaudio`

 ## Conventions

 __TESSE__ uses the following conventions.